manoelcyreno/test-samples/README.md

 ## How Run after step above?

-### Run by line command.
+### Run by line command into the specific test folder.

-`./gradlew cucumberTest` into the root folder or into the functional-tests folder.
+`./gradlew cucumberTest` into the functional-tests folder.
+<br> `./gradlew integrationTest` into the unit-tests folder.
-<br> `./gradlew unitTest` into the root folder or into the unit-tests folder.
+<br> `./gradlew unitTest` into the unit-tests folder.

+### Run by line command into the root folder.

+`./gradlew modules:tests:functional-tests:cucumberTest` into the root folder.
+<br> `./gradlew modules:tests:integration-tests:integrationTest` into the root folder.
+<br> `./gradlew modules:tests:unit-tests:unitTest` into the root folder.

 ### Run by IDE.

 `runTest.java` into the src/functionalTest/java/com/liferay/samples/functional/test folder.
+<br> `runTest.java` into the src/integrationTest/java/com/liferay/samples/integration/test folder.
 <br> `runTest.java` into the src/unitTest/java/com/liferay/samples(1 or 2)/unit/test folder.

 ## Goal of wiki project